developerstephanieb/python_reference/01_fundamentals/01_getting_started.md

    python3 hello.py
    ```

-The program print `Hello, World!` to the terminal.
+The program will print `Hello, World!` to the terminal.